 The emerging Sheffield Transport Strategy is intended to ensure that a robust, fit for purpose transport network is in place which is able to support the future economic growth and development of the city.
 It is important to ensure that new development is accessible to all, by a choice of modes, and with a keen emphasis on providing infrastructure which encourages the use of the most economically efficient and advantageous modes of transport.
-This is critical to reducing congestion, improving air quality and contributing to improving the health of the population, whilst provided for growth of the city and increases in trips associated with this.
+This is critical to reducing congestion, improving air quality and contributing to improving the health of the population, whilst providing for growth of the city and increases in trips associated with this.

 The emerging strategy envisages a legible, fast, high frequency public transport network, ultimately based on trams/light rail as far as is sustainable, that provides for a turn-up-and-go service that makes a much greater proportion of journeys in the city region practicable by public transport by opening up convenient interchange possibilities.
 This is to be complemented with world class walking infrastructure and cycling infrastructure, both to serve the public transport system and to serve trips in its own right.
 To achieve this, a defined network of routes for private motor traffic is to be developed so as to manage private traffic in a manner that does not cause undue disruption to public transport, walking and cycling trips (and vice versa).
-The intention is to improve the speed, comfort and capacity of the public transport system and of walking and cycling networks so to support development of the city, and so as to out-compete the private car for existing trips, tempting passengers onto these modes so as to reduce traffic congestion.
+The intention is to improve the speed, comfort and capacity of the public transport system and of walking and cycling networks so as to support development of the city, and so as to out-compete the private car for existing trips, tempting passengers onto these modes so as to reduce traffic congestion.
 The networks are also intended to provide the transport systems to support the development and cohesion of the wider City Region.
 This approach has been adopted to allow for growth in trips to be accommodated whilst maximizing air quality, availability and accessibility of land for economic development and to allow for an accessible, inclusive transport system.

 By 2025 Sheffield intends that a healthier population will be living for longer thanks in part to the way their transport network operates.
 Improved air quality will see fewer people in the City dying from the effects of air pollution.
+Raising awareness is another important aspect of reducing air pollution.
+The "AirAware in Sheffield" media campaign, which aims to encourage everyone to do their bit to help reduce pollution and protect themselves from the health risks, has been awarded funding from the Air Quality Grant Fund programme to continue this campaign.

 The area is developing infrastructure for refuelling Low Emission Vehicles and to secure suitable site/s.
-Local Sustainability Transport Fund and OLEV funding are used to support SMEs to switch to electric vehicles and for the installation of rapid charging points across South Yorkshire.
+Local Sustainability Transport Fund and Office for Low Emission Vehicles (OLEV) funding are used to support SMEs to switch to electric vehicles and for the installation of rapid charging points across South Yorkshire.
 Sheffield has been short-listed for the OLEV Go Ultra Low Cities and Taxis Schemes and is working with bus and taxi operators and other partners to develop their bids.